Bordeaux & Dordogne

 • A transfer to the Bordeaux airport or train station on departure day can be arranged at an additional cost

 • This trip begins in Bordeaux at 2pm on April 27, 2027.
-We strongly recommend that travelers arrive in Bordeaux the night before and we are to provide hotel recommendations for you.
+We strongly recommend that travelers arrive in Bordeaux the night before and we are happy to provide hotel recommendations for you.

 • The tours ends May 3rd in Bordeaux and you can depart at anytime this day.